robinmattern/FormR-test/docs/Setup/fr0302_Setup-Hardening-Ubuntu.md

 systemctl restart sshd
 ```
 ### 7. Include a Security Login Banner

-- Edit issue.net
+- Create a banner file
 ```
 nano /etc/issue.net
 ```
-- Add a warning
+- Add a warning message

 ```
 ************************************************************************

  Warning!!!
 This server is dedicated for FormR purposes.

  Malicious users will be subject to civil and/or criminal prosecution.

 ************************************************************************
 ```

 -  Save and close the file.

 ![SSH-Banner Issue.net](../images/fr0302-13_Ubuntu-ssh-banner-issue-net.png#img2 "SSH-Banner Issue.net")